-Please note: The subtraction for tax year 2017 uses a different code number.
-The 2017 subtraction code is 399; the 2018 subtraction code is 380.

-- Losses from outside the United States.
-Subtract losses from sources outside the United States, as defined in IRC §862, not included in federal taxable income under IRC §861 to 864 (ORS 317.625). - Manufactured dwelling park tenant payments made under ORS 90.505 to 90.840 to compensate a tenant for costs incurred due to the closure of the park may be subtracted (ORS 317.092). - Marijuana businesses expenses.
+- Income on a composite return.
+A corporate owner of a pass-through entity (PTE) may subtract its share of distributive income that has already been reported on an Oregon composite return.
+See Publication OR-OC and OAR 150-314-0515 for more information. - Inventory costs.
+The costs allocable to inventory are the same as those included in IRC §263A.
+Differences in depreciation and depletion allocable to inventory result in a modification [ORS 314.287(3)]. - IRC Section 245A foreign-source portion dividends.
+Oregon allows a 100 percent subtraction of the foreignsource portion of dividends from certain foreign corporations under IRC Section 245A.
+The subtraction is allowed only if the amount is included in federal taxable income reported on line 1 of your Oregon return.
+Generally, the federal deduction amount is reported on federal Form 1120, Schedule C, line 13.
+Report your Oregon subtraction on Schedule OR-ASC-CORP using code number 383.
+Don't use Form OR-DRD for this subtraction (SB 851 (2019) and ORS 317.267). - Land donation or bargain sale of land to educational institutions.
+Enter the fair market value of land donated or the amount of the reduction in sales price of land sold to a school district.
+The subtraction is limited to 50 percent of Oregon taxable income (ORS 317.488). - Losses from outside the United States.
+Subtract losses from sources outside the United States, as defined in IRC §862, not included in federal taxable income under IRC §§861 to 864 (ORS 317.625). - Manufactured dwelling park tenant payments made under ORS 90.505 to 90.840 to compensate a tenant for costs incurred due to the closure of the park may be subtracted (ORS 317.092). - Marijuana business expenses.
 ORS 317.363 allows Oregon taxpayers filing a corporate excise or income tax return to deduct business expenses otherwise barred by IRC §280E if the taxpayer is engaged in marijuana-related activities authorized by ORS 475B.010 to 475B.395. - Oregon Investment Advantage.
 To qualify, facilities must be certified by the Oregon Business Development Department (dba Business Oregon).
 For more information about the program or to get an application, visit www.oregon4biz.com.
 This applies to excise tax filers only.